Think-iT-Labs/edc-connector-client/README.md

 ```

-> **Note** if you encounter an `Unknown` error you should report this behaviour
+> **Note** if you encounter an `Unknown` error you should report this behavior
-> along steps to reproduce it. `Unknown` behaviours are unwanted and must be fixed asap.
+> along steps to reproduce it. `Unknown` behaviors are unwanted and must be fixed asap.

 ## Development

-The development of this library is following a TDD approach.
-At the moment it
-doesn't cover all EDC Connector capabilities, but aims to do so.

-`docker-compose` is used to run the development environment.
+`docker compose` is used to run the development environment.
 It runs two
 connectors with capabilities described in the
 [gradle configuration](connector/build.gradle.kts) file.